Mattb709/Level-2-Assessment-Python-And-Django-Fullstack-Developer-Bootcamp/README.md

 # Sample Webform
-A basic sign-up page as part of "Python and Django Full Stack Web Developer Bootcamp" from Pierian Data.
+A sample webform made as part of "Python and Django Full Stack Web Developer Bootcamp" from Pierian Data.